 Place all of your cards in protective sleeves.

-There are hard plastic cases you can use to protect your cards against wear and tear, as well as UV light.
+This way, your cards are protected against wear and tear, moisture, as well as UV light.

 If you have many cards and want to easily see them and store them so that they don’t get lost, there are sleeves you can purchase that can fit 9 cards and can be held in binders.